Quantum Voting Protocol for Centralized and Distributed Voting Based on Phase-Flip Counting: Determining the Winner and Tallying Votes

-The tallying process in our quantum voting protocol treats the voted states as marked states and leverages their differences from the initial state.
-For this purpose, the control register includes a qubit in the Hadamard basis, which generates the initial unmarked candidate state as:
+The tallying process in this protocol treats the voted states as marked states and leverages their differences from the initial state.
+For this purpose, the control register includes an ancilla qubit in the Hadamard basis, which generates the initial unmarked candidate state as:

-After the voting process (the controlled phase flip operation for a candidate state), the quantum state for voter $j$ becomes:
+After the voting process (the selective phase-flip operation $Z_k$ for voter $j$'s chosen candidate $k$), the quantum state for voter $j$ becomes: